 The CrossFit Journal is the largest high-quality fitness library on the net, and it continues to grow daily.
 An annual membership is $25, with free articles, such as CrossFit’s pioneering article on fitness entitled What is Fitness?, and video previews available.

-The Center for Media Literacy is an important organization that has a lot to say about what you’re consuming, even when you’re not aware you’re consuming it.
+The Medial Literacy Project is an organization doing some good work helping you know what you’re consuming, even when you’re not aware you’re consuming it.

-Robb Wolf’s blog is a great place to check in for discussion of all things nutrition.
+Robb Wolf’s blog is a fine place to check in for discussion of all things nutrition.

-CrossFit Elysium is the new affiliate being started by our old friend Leon out in San Diego.
+CrossFit Elysium is the affiliate founded in late 2009 by our old friend Leon out in San Diego.
 Leon has the honor of having introduced JT to CrossFit… and the results are evident.

 Foundation CrossFit is our home-away-from-home when we visit Seattle.
-JT does WODs there more than some of the members, who are now duly called out for slacking.
 Andrew is the owner and operator of Foundation, and he’s got a great thing growing.